-Even in terms of sound quality, older players can sound superb, because CD playback technology was thoroughly mature by the naughties.
+In terms of build quality, serviceability, operational life and general ‘vintage goodness’, older CD players are almost always better and nicer to own than new ones.
+Even in terms of sound quality, older players often sound superb, especially when you consider that CD playback technology was thoroughly mature by the naughties.

 The sound of a CD player depends on many elements: the CD drive used, error correction, power supply, analog output buffer design, internal layout, build quality and DAC architecture all contribute to the sound.
 This is how some older players can sound better than newer ones despite DAC architecture improvements – it’s not only about the DAC, and I’ve written about this.

 Don’t get me wrong though, a good modern player, like this Accuphase DP-450, is a stunning-sounding player, better than most older players, for sure.
 They also have multiple digital inputs which enhance flexibility and, being an Accuphase, this one is certainly well-built.
 But it’s also $11,000 AUD.

 That being said, an older Accuphase CD player like the incredible, venerable DP-75 for example is built better, much better.

 Best of Both Worlds

 A good, modern DAC, where the focus is more on the DAC itself, the power supply and the output buffer, can lift an older player that might have excellent build, laser and mechanics but a dated DAC architecture.
 Want the best of both worlds?
 Get a classic player and a really good new DAC!